Advancing Racial Equity In the Field of Philanthropy, Non-Profit, and Fundraising

 By entering the Breakin' It Down Awards contest or submitting any nomination for the Awards contest, each entrant or nominator gives their express permission to be contacted by Breakin It Down planning committee members and/or its fiscal sponsor by telephone, e-mail and/or postal mail for contest purposes.
 The winner, by acceptance of the Prize, grants to Breakin' It Down the right to publicize such winner's entry, name, employer, location (city and state), photograph, voice, statements and/or other likeness and prize information for advertising, promotional, and/or any other purpose in any media or format now known or hereafter devised, throughout the world, in perpetuity, without limitation and without further compensation, consideration, permission or notification, unless prohibited by law.

-Breakin' It Down will post the Nomination Guidelines, which are subject to change without notice, at DBreakin' It Down Awards | Breakin' It Down Chicago (breakinitdownchicago.org and names of the winners online at www.breakinitdownchicago.org.
+Breakin' It Down will post the Nomination Rules and Guidelines, which are subject to change without notice, at Breakin' It Down Awards | Breakin' It Down Chicago (breakinitdownchicago.org and names of the winners online at www.breakinitdownchicago.org.

 Supporting documents must be less than 10 MB and the total size of all attachments must be less than 15 MB.